XVII Corps (India): History

 Republic of India shares a boundary (LAC) of length 4,057 km with Tibet autonomous region.
 The two countries still have not resolved their disagreement about where exactly the border lies; specially over two regions – Aksai Chin and Arunachal Pradesh.
 Intrusion of troops of PLA into Indian territory, construction of watch tower close to the mutually-accepted "border patrolling line" near Burtse, "standardization" of the names of six towns in Arunachal Pradesh (China claims that Arunachal Pradesh is integral part of China) enhanced the tension.

 In addition, China has developed a rail network and five fully operational airbases in Tibet Autonomous Region.
 Key airfields include those at Hoping, Pangta and Kong Ka.
 In Tibet and Yunan, roads are extended over 58,000 km (in 2010) up to the border, at an approximate cost of about $325 billion.
-As a result of all these buildout of infrastructures, China can mobilize 30 divisions (each with over 15,000 soldiers) aside heading to the LAC within 48 hours.
+As a result of all these buildout of infrastructures, China can mobilize 30 divisions (over 15,000 soldiers each) aside heading to the LAC within 48 hours.
 Moreover, about 300,011 PLA troops and six Rapid Reaction Forces are placed at Chengdu.

-To reinforce defensive power across the border in Arunachal Pradesh, the Indian Army raised two new infantry divisions (1,260 officers and 35,000 soldiers) at Likapani and Missamari (Assam) in 2009-2010.
+To reinforce defensive power across the border in Arunachal Pradesh, the Indian Army raised two new infantry divisions (1,260 officers and 35,000 soldiers) at Likapani and Missamari (Assam) in 2009–2010.
 However PLA outnumbered Indian army near border by three to one.